Not an American user?

 A 3D engine that features various wind, wave, and weather conditions is the primary interface, as you navigate into harbors and engage enemies.
 Little nuances include patrolling sharks and circling seagulls, as well as visual damage to both hull and sails of each vessel.
 Walking about town is also done in 3-D and you'll have to remember what streets hold what stores if you wish to just make a quick stop.

-.
+Much of the gameplay is similar to that of Pirates!.
 However, a very strong role-playing element is involved and you'll find yourself having to build up your character's abilities before you can tackle the larger targets.
 Even survival can be difficult for the naive captain.

 Part of the Following Groups

 The Press Says

 There are currently no topics for this game.